 - PSYCHOSOMATIC RESPONSES SUCH AS SWEATING, RAPID HEARTBEAT, DIFFICULTY BREATHING, STOMACH PAINS, NAUSEA, DIARRHEA OR CONSTIPATION

-The good news is that therapy can help you learn to cope with anxiety in healthy ways.
-If you are ready to feel more calm, balanced and safe, give us a call to begin your transformation.
+The good news is that therapy can help you learn to manage and cope with anxiety in healthy ways.
+If you are ready to feel more calm, balanced, safe and peaceful, give us a call to begin your transformation.